vineethkumarv/sv-wiki/Control-Flow.md

 If any changes to arguments within the subroutine, those changes will not be visible outside the subroutine.

-Below example will show the clear overview of working of call by value function .
+The below example will show a clear overview of the working of the call by value function.

 **lab link**
 https://github.com/muneeb-mbytes/SystemVerilog_Course/blob/b7_Team_SiliconCrew/function/function_by_value/function_by_value.sv